Thursday, November 21, 2024

 This workshop will include a deep dive into teaching practices focused on antiracism, open education, and identity.
 Practical examples will be shared to support transformative teaching practice to create a more antiracist learning environment for students.

-Theory will be discussed, paired with concrete examples and opportunities for application so that by the end of the workshop attendees will have concrete actions to enact antiracist teaching practices and ideas they can bring back to their colleges.
+Theory will be discussed, paired with concrete examples and opportunities for application so that by the end of the workshop, attendees will have concrete actions to enact antiracist teaching practices and ideas they can bring back to their colleges.

 Attendees are encouraged to bring their course learning materials or samples to work on during the workshop.